Hip pain treatment – what causes pain in the hip?

 There are many reasons to develop pain in the hips.
 A few examples include trochanteritis, inflammation of the hip joint capsule or bursitis.
 A very common diagnosis is also osteoarthritis in the hips, or coxarthrosis, as it is called in Latin.
 Regardless of the cause, it is very important to get a diagnosis, so that the correct treatment can be started.
 When you contact a physician, it is also a good idea to try to describe exactly where the pain is located.
 Just saying “the hips” is not always enough, since different people are referring to different things in this area.
 Therefore, it is a good idea if you have the opportunity check how you feel after moving and provide more detailed information.

-If you have hip pain after running
+What is the cause if you have hip pain after running?

 A few structures in the hips that can be affected in people who are runners, include muscles, tendons insertions, cartilage and bone tissue.
 A common complaint is inflammation that develops as a result of overstraining the muscles that run over the outside hip trochanter.
 This is called trochanteritis.
 In connection with this, a bursa in the hip can also become swollen, something that is called trochanteric bursitis.
 This results in pain in the hips, primarily during exertion – both during and after running.
 If symptoms are pronounced, you can also feel pain when you cross your legs or lie on your side against the hip trochanter.